Getting to the Bottom of It: Root Cause Analysis Steps, Tools, and Examples

 The potential effects and disruptions that could be caused by each of the identified failure modes are assessed and used to calculate its RPN.

-Fault tree analysis
+Fault tree analysis (FTA)

 Fault tree analysis tries to map the logical relationships between faults and the subsystems of a machine.
-The fault we are analyzing is placed at the top of the chart.
+The fault you are analyzing is placed at the top of the chart.
 If two causes have a logical OR combination causing effect, they are combined with a logical OR operator.
 For example, if a machine can fail while in operation or while under maintenance, it is a logical OR relationship.

 The fault tree created for a failure is analyzed for possible improvements and risk management.
 This is an effective tool to conduct RCA for automated machines and systems.

-As a rule of thumb, he indicated that, in any system, 80% of the results (or failures) are caused by 20% of all potential reasons.
+He proposed that in any system, 80% of the results (or failures) are caused by 20% of all potential reasons.

 The principle is dubbed the Pareto principle (some know it as the 80-20 rule).
 This skew between cause and effect is evident in many different distributions, from wealth distribution among people to failures in a machine.